5/8/2025

 Chief Financial Officer

-Now, I really would not at this point in time change our deployment strategy around the Infinite Kitchen.
-When you do the math on the Infinite Kitchen and you've taken kind of typical AUV store at $3 million and eight points of savings, you get around $240,000 annually.
-If the cost moved up from $500,000 to $600,000, you find the return on capital remains wildly accretive, and that's the current labor rates.
-When you look out over the next 10 years, we see labor continuing to increase and those returns increasing.
+No. Now, I really would not at this point in time change our deployment strategy around the Infinite Kitchen.
+When you do the math on the Infinite Kitchen and you take a kind of typical AUV store at $3 million and eight points of savings, you get around $240,000 annually.
+If the cost moved up from $500,000 to $600,000, you find the return on capital remains wildly accretive, and that's at current labor rates.
+When you look out over the next 10 years, we see labor continuing to increase and there's returns increasing.
 So I would say the current tariff structure would not change the IK deployment strategy at all.

 speaker